CHR-onicles/PractisingCreatingParticles/README.md

 -C++ 11 or higher

 Updates:
--Added motion to particles...particles move about randomly but within the window
+-Added motion to particles...particles move about randomly but within the window.